pbek/nixcfg/examples/hokage-consumer/README.md

 - The `utils.removePackagesByName` function is used to filter packages
 - Make sure to add a hardware-configuration.nix if you're installing on real hardware
 - Set user passwords after first boot: `sudo passwd myuser`
-- The hokage module requires agenix, home-manager, and plasma-manager as dependencies
+- The hokage module requires agenix, home-manager, plasma-manager, and catppuccin as dependencies

 ## Troubleshooting